INTERNS & VOLUNTEERS

 *Note: Internships are currently prone to cancellation or postponement during the uncertainty of global mobility and visa restrictions that follow the COVID-19 pandemic.

-Ashinaga’s Winter Remote Internship Program will be open for application from October 11th to November 19th, 2021.
+Ashinaga will be holding its Fall Remote Internship Program from September 26th to December 2nd, 2022.
+Internship applications will begin from June 27th, and will close on July 31st, 2022.
 This program will be running in place of the Ashinaga Internship Program in Japan, which was cancelled due to COVID-19.
-Intern with us this winter, wherever you are in the world!
+Intern with us this fall, wherever you are in the world!